 There are also special academic lists created for various courses of study.
 Users can use them to learn words related to their field.
 The Economics Academic Word List (EAWL) is one such list and it also has an EAWL Highlighter that can be used to understand the words.

 An academic vocabulary list by grade level can be used to teach students at different levels of technical and general words that they can use to excel in academic contexts whether in writing or speech.
 There are various examples of academic vocabulary on each level.
-You can use some of the examples below to gauge the level at which your students need to start expanding their knowledge of academic words.
+This is very basic, but it might give you a better idea of what to expect if you are, for example, working on English dissertation writing.
+You can also use some of the examples below to gauge the level at which your students need to start expanding their knowledge of academic words.
 To be on the safe side, you can consult professional writers, who will answer all the questions you may have.

 - Grade 1: odd, minus, equal, noun, city